mast3rbow/Cured-Compliane-Website/content/sections/demo.md

 ---
-title: Demo
+title: Get a demo
 ---

-**Our story begins simply as all great things do with bacon...**

-Check our a quick demo

-**Digitaise your shop and simplify your auditing!**
+**Register for a demo...**

+Register below for one of our team members to give you a guided demo of the Cured Compliance platform.